Sie sind hier: Startseite Student Projects

 Monte Carlo Tree Search for Antibody Design

-Description In this project, we want to utilize Monte Carlo Tree Search methods for the design of antibodies in a simulation (more details).
+Description In this project, we want to utilize Monte Carlo Tree Search methods for the design of antibodies in a simulation ( more details ).

 Status full

-Uncertainty-driven Offline model-based RL
+Uncertainty-driven offline model-based RL

-Description In this project, the development and usage of world-models in combination with uncertainty estimations for offline Reinforcement Learning is to be explored (more details).
+Description In this project, the development and usage of world-models in combination with uncertainty estimations for offline reinforcement learning is to be explored ( more details ).

 State full